 Dawn of 7th August was one of those mornings where you seem to feel you woke up from sleep in a blink.
 And what a beautiful morning it was!
 Waking up to a misty morning and light drizzling is something to look forward to if you are on a Monsoon trek.
 And Hampta Pass is the place to be for a Monsoon trek enthusiast.
 Why?
 You will know soon enough.

-As we assembled at the meeting point, anticipating what lies ahead for the day, chatting about trails, making the last few phone calls (well that’s a mandate before going to a no-network zone.
-I always wondered how people went for vacations before mobile phones were invented.
+As we assembled at the meeting point, anticipating what laid ahead for the day, chatting about trails, making the last few phone calls (well that’s a mandate before going to a no-network zone.
+I always wondered how people went on vacations before mobile phones were invented.
 Sometimes I feel I am born in a different and wrong era!)
 Well, anyway, while we made the calls a kitli by the side of the road was busy making us some nice hot chai.
 Here’s another mandate.
 You cannot not have chai in the morning such as the one we were having.
-At times, it seems to me chaiwaala are the people who spreads happiness the most, don’t you think?
+At times, it seems to me chaiwaala are the people who spread happiness the most, don’t you think?
 Imagine how would a drizzly morning or a foggy wintry morning be if there were no chaiwaalas.
 For me, it would have been incomplete.
 There are so many stories I have at the kitlis.
-Stories that I hear of other people and few stories of mine.
+Stories that I have heard of other people and a few stories of my own.
 I have had instances where I was blessed by an elderly woman just because I had bought her a cutting!

-Suddenly, it was 0700, we were all assembled (all 25 of us which was a pleasant surprise as it is quite unusual for everyone to be on time on such occasions), our TL joined us.
+At 0700, we were all assembled (all 25 of us which was a pleasant surprise as it is quite unusual for everyone to be on time on such occasions), our TL joined us.
 And by that time we had realized that it was going to be a beautiful day and one hell of a trek!
-“What a beautiful start to the trek, isn’t it?”, exclaimed our TL and with that we moved to our hired Sumos which would take us to our first leg of the trek to Jobri.
-We were to have our breakfast there and from there on our trek would start onwards to our first camp site Jwara.
+“What a beautiful start to the trek, isn’t it?”, exclaimed our TL and with that, we moved to our hired Sumos which would take us to our first leg of the trek to Jobri.
+We were to have our breakfast there and from there on our trek would start onwards to our first campsite Jwara.

 Driving through 42 hairpin turns, we reached Jobri.
-As we soaked in the surrounding, we were welcomed with the breakfast of puri sabzi, with yet another hot pipping cup of tea.
+As we soaked in our surrounding, we were welcomed with the breakfast of puri sabzi, with yet another hot piping cup of tea.